-- Primary Industries and Regions South Australia (PIRSA) Aquaculture provide a register of aquaculture leases and licences that can be queried from an online mapping system or exported as a GIS layer (DEWNR 2015l).
-Within the NAMP there are 99 intertidal oyster leases, and 8 other licences (including abalone, subtidal molluscs and miscellaneous).
-Two-thirds of the oyster leases are in Smoky Bay. - Econsearch Pty Ltd estimated the regional and state economic impact of aquaculture activity in South Australia in most years between 1997 and 2014.
-Estimates since 2003 consider the farm gate value of production, the net value of local processing, the net value of local retail and food service trade, and the value of local transport services at all stages of the marketing chain (EconSearch 2015a).
-The economic benefits associated with aquaculture in the West Coast region (WA border to Elliston) in 2013/14 include (EconSearch 2015a): - Direct output (business turnover) of about \$10.9 million (similar to the previous 3 years, see Figure 23), with associated downstream activities of \$2.8 million and flow-on output in other sectors of the regional economy of \$7.7 million - Contribution to gross regional product (total direct and indirect economic contribution) of about \$12.8 million
+- Primary Industries and Regions South Australia (PIRSA) Aquaculture provide a register of aquaculture leases and licences that can be queried from an online mapping system or exported as a GIS layer (DEWNR 2015k).
+Within South Australia there are 292 intertidal oyster leases, 40 finfish leases (including tuna), 38 subtidal mussel leases, and 32 other leases (including abalone, subtidal and miscellaneous). - Econsearch Pty Ltd estimated the regional and state economic impact of aquaculture activity in South Australia in most years between 1997 and 2013.
+Estimates since 2003 consider the farm gate value of production, the net value of local processing, the net value of local retail and food service trade, and the value of local transport services at all stages of the marketing chain (EconSearch 2014a).
+The economic benefits associated with aquaculture in South Australia's marine environment in 2013/14 include (EconSearch 2014a): - Direct output (business turnover) of about \$239 million (Figure 57) with associated downstream activities of \$56 million and flow-on output in other sectors of the regional economy of \$278 million - Contribution to gross regional product (total direct and indirect economic contribution) of about \$252 million

-- Direct employment of 104 full-time equivalent persons plus 33 from flow-on business activity - Personal income of \$4.8 million from aquaculture and downstream activities and an additional \$2.2 million of household income in other local businesses.
+- Direct employment of 830 full-time equivalent persons plus 1,035 from flow-on business activity - Personal income of \$40 million from aquaculture and downstream activities and an additional \$77 million of household income in other local businesses.